 Making Sense of Soil Maps

-From the USDA Web Soil Survey to high-resolution soil maps—what goes into mapping soil and calculating moisture.
+From the USDA Web Soil Survey to high-resolution soil maps—what goes into mapping soil texture and calculating soil moisture.

 Jesse Vollmar